 Returning to Retail Strategy

-These are some of the benefits your e-retail site may offer consumers to compel them to shop at your site:
+When we first considered retail strategy in Chapter 2 as the foundation for everything that followed, we laid out some of the benefits your e-retail site may offer consumers to compel them to shop at your site, including the following:

 Broad selection (wide range of categories, features, price points, and so on)